15 – Casa di Carlo Goldoni

 In 1771, he dedicated himself to writing his “Mémoires”, an ironical and amusing autobiography; in a detached and cultured spirit, but unfortunately losing him his pension!

-He died poverty stricken in Paris, on 6th February 1793.
+He died with little income in Paris, on 6th February 1793.

 Goldoni’s theatre output also includes: five tragedies, sixteen tragicomedies, one hundred and thirty-seven comedies, to which must be added, in the service of music, two sacred pieces, twenty entr’actes, thirteen dramas, forty-nine “drammi giocosi”, three farces and fifty-seven scenarios.